Fort Lee, New Jersey

 Fort Lee is a borough at the eastern border of Bergen County, in the U.S. state of New Jersey, situated along the Hudson River atop The Palisades.

 As of the 2020 United States census, the borough's population was 40,191, an increase of 4,846 (+13.7%) from the 2010 census count of 35,345, which in turn reflected a decline of 116 (−0.3%) from the 35,461 counted in the 2000 census.
 Along with other communities in Bergen County, it is one of the largest and fastest-growing ethnic Korean enclaves outside of Korea.

 Fort Lee is named for the site of an American Revolutionary War military encampment.
-At the turn of the 20th century it became the birthplace of the American film industry.
+At the turn of the 20th century, it became the birthplace of the American film industry.
 In 1931, the borough became the western terminus of the George Washington Bridge, which crosses the Hudson River and connects to the borough of Manhattan in New York City.
-Fort Lee's population and housing density increased considerably during the 1960s and 1970s with the construction of highrise apartment buildings.
+Fort Lee's population and housing density has increased considerably since the 1960s and 1970s with the construction of highrise apartment buildings.

 Geography

 According to the United States Census Bureau, Fort Lee borough had a total area of 2.87 square miles (7.44 km2), including 2.52 square miles (6.52 km2) of land and 0.35 square miles (0.92 km2) of water (12.33%).

 The borough is situated atop the escarpment of the Hudson Palisades on the peninsula between the Hackensack and Hudson rivers.
-The borough is bisected by the confluence of roads at GWB Plaza leading to the George Washington Bridge.
+The borough is bisected by the confluence of roads at the George Washington Bridge Plaza leading to the George Washington Bridge.

 Unincorporated communities, localities and place names located partially or completely within the borough include Coytesville, Linwood, Palisade and Taylorville.